KellyWuuu/KellyWuuu.github.io/index.md

 Rochester Institute of Technology, Rochester, NY

 ### Summer Research Scholar
 June 2024 - July 2024
 Laboratory for Analytic Sciences, Raleigh, NC

 ## PUBLICATIONS

 1. Saniat Javid Sohrawardi, **Y. Kelly Wu**, Andrea Hickerson, and Matthew Wright.
 Dungeons & Deepfakes: Using scenario-based role-play to study journalists' behavior towards using AI-based verification tools for video.
-In Proceedings of the 2024 CHI Conference on Human Factors in Computing Systems.
+In _Proceedings of the 2024 CHI Conference on Human Factors in Computing Systems_.
 ACM, 2024.

 ## TEACHING EXPERIENCE